Test and debug your bot locally

-If you close your command window and restart you'll get a new URL, and you'll need to update your bot endpoint address to use that one as well.
+If you close your command window and restart, a new URL is generated and you need to update your bot endpoint address to use it.

-Testing your bot without uploading to Teams
+Test your bot without uploading to Teams

 Use the Bot Emulator

-Talk to your bot directly by Id
+Talk to your bot directly by ID

-- Directly reference your bot's app ID from within Microsoft Teams:
+Directly reference your bot's app ID from within Microsoft Teams:

 On the Bot Dashboard page for your bot, under Details, copy the Microsoft App ID for your bot.

 Select your bot and send a message to initiate a conversation.
 Alternatively, you can paste your bot's app ID in the search box in the top left in Microsoft Teams.
 In the search results page, navigate to the People tab to see your bot and to start chatting with it.

-Your bot will receive the
+Your bot receives the

-Blocking a bot in personal chat
+Block a bot in personal chat

-Removing a bot from a team
+Remove a bot from a team

-Users can delete the bot by choosing the trash-can icon on the bots list in their teams view.
-Note that this only removes the bot from that team's use; individual users will still be able to interact in personal context.
+Users can delete the bot by choosing the trash-can icon on the bots list in their team's view.
+This only removes the bot from that team's use, individual users can still interact in personal context.
 Bots in personal context cannot be disabled or removed by users.

-Disabling a bot in Teams
+Disable a bot in Teams

-Deleting a bot from Teams
+Delete a bot from Teams